ufs-community/ufs-srweather-app/docs/UsersGuide/source/Quickstart_Container.rst

 Containerized Quick Start Guide (Recommended)
 =================================================

 This Workflow Quick Start Guide will help users to build and run the "out-of-the-box" case for the Unified Forecast System (:term:`UFS`) Short-Range Weather (SRW) Application using a container.
 The container approach provides a uniform enviroment in which to build and run the SRW.
-Normally, the details of building and running the SRW vary from system to system due to the many possible combinations of operating systems, compilers, :term:`MPI`’s, and package versions.
+Normally, the details of building and running the SRW vary from system to system due to the many possible combinations of operating systems, compilers, :term:`MPI`’s, and package versions available.
 Installation via an EPIC-provided container reduces this variability and allows for a smoother SRW build and run experience.
+However, the :ref:`non-container approach <BuildRunSRW>` may be more appropriate for those users who desire additional customizability, particularly if they already have experience running the SRW App.

 The "out-of-the-box" SRW case described in this guide builds a weather forecast for June 15-16, 2019.
 Multiple convective weather events during these two days produced over 200 filtered storm reports.
 Severe weather was clustered in two areas: the Upper Midwest through the Ohio Valley and the Southern Great Plains.
 This forecast uses a predefined 25-km Continental United States (:term:`CONUS`) grid (RRFS_CONUS_25km), the Global Forecast System (:term:`GFS`) version 15.2 physics suite (FV3_GFS_v15p2 CCPP), and :term:`FV3`-based GFS raw external model data for initialization.